 My wife Gillian is also mending.
 Last week she refused to leave the house.
 Loud noises made her jump.
 We were only on the periphery of the tragedy but “what if” scenarios kept tormenting her thoughts.

 "It's about showing a united front"

 Having mused on the ethics of returning to Manchester – for something as trifling as a pop concert – we decided it was an opportunity to confront our demons.
-And India really wanted to go.
+And my daughter really wanted to go.
 It was about showing a united front, she said.
 She’s just turned 14 and I never cease to be amazed by her determination and principles.

 I applied again, just before the deadline, and the link duly arrived on Thursday.
 It made me wonder: did we count as one of the “unscrupulous” 10,000 people who made “false” claims for free tickets?

 We used the link to book tickets but, as of Friday morning, Ticketmaster is saying they aren’t ready for printing.
 It’s another reminder of just how hastily the concert has been put together.

 Over the past week, we have been in recovery mode.
 To get Gillian out of the house, we began with dog walks, then trips to the village shop.

 On Wednesday, knowing they were (probably) returning to Manchester, Gillian took our daughter into Chester to face the shopping crowds.
 The acid test.